Lumavate-Team/documentation/README.rst

 Overview
 ========

  Lumavate is a delivery platform for cloud-based web applications.
-Its platform allows :ref:`studio <studio>` users to create fully compliant `Progressive Web Applications (PWAs) <https://developers.google.com/web/progressive-web-apps/>`_ using a WYSIWYG designer and a variety of reusable tools.
-These Lumavate PWAs are referred to as :ref:`experiences <experiences>` throughout this guild.
+Its platform allows studio users to create fully compliant `Progressive Web Applications (PWAs) <https://developers.google.com/web/progressive-web-apps/>`_ using a WYSIWYG designer and a variety of reusable tools.
+These Lumavate PWAs are referred to as experiences throughout this guild.

- Lumavate provides a set of common :ref:`tools <tools>` as a standard feature of the platform to help users get the most out of our platform.
+ Lumavate provides a set of common tools as a standard feature of the platform to help users get the most out of our platform.
 These tools can be broken up into three different types: :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, and :ref:`component-sets <component-sets>`.

- However, Lumavate goes a step further, enabling developers to develop their own :ref:`tools <tools>` that can be managed and made available in the Lumavate platform.
-These tools can then be used by :ref:`studio <studio>` users to build :ref:`experiences <experiences>` that utilize the tool’s specific functionality.
+ However, Lumavate goes a step further, enabling developers to develop their own tools that can be managed and made available in the Lumavate platform.
+These tools can then be used by studio users to build experiences that utilize the tool’s specific functionality.
 All three types of tools can be created by external developers for use in the Lumavate platform.
-For more information on the types of tools and their development, go to :ref:`Developing tools`.

 The following guide will: